Carphone Warehouse buys out Best Buy from joint venture

-LONDON Mobile phone retailer Carphone Warehouse CWP.L said it was buying out its joint venture partner Best Buy Co Inc (BBY.N) for 471 million pounds, ending a five-year relationship.
+LONDON, April 30 Mobile phone retailer Carphone Warehouse said it was buying out its joint venture partner Best Buy Co Inc for 471 million pounds ($730 million), ending a five-year relationship.

 Carphone Warehouse owns half of Carphone Warehouse Europe, which operates around 2,400 stores in nine European countries under the Carphone Warehouse and Phone House brand, with the U.S. retailer owning the other half.